-UK’s Heathrow airport shuts amid power outage, spelling travel chaos
+UK’s Heathrow airport shuts amid outage, throwing global travel into chaos

 London airport says it will close until midnight on Friday for the safety of passengers and workers.

-The United Kingdom’s Heathrow airport has announced it will close until midnight due to a power outage, throwing travel plans into chaos.
+The United Kingdom’s Heathrow airport has closed until midnight on Friday due to a power outage, throwing the plans of thousands of travellers into chaos.

 Europe’s busiest airport said on Friday that it had suffered a “significant” power failure due to a fire at an electrical substation supplying the facility.